10 Best Sailing Rigging Turnbuckles

 Sizing and Capacity

-Material Tradeoffs: 316 versus 304 Stainless Steel
+Material Tradeoffs: 316 vs 304 Stainless Steel

 Body Style and End Fittings

 End fitting choice determines how the turnbuckle interfaces with the rest of the rig.
-Jaw-jaw configurations are the standard for wire-to-wire or wire-to-toggle connections because they accept a clevis pin and cotter ring, creating a secure, articulating joint that aligns with changing stay angles.
+Jaw-jaw configurations are the standard for wire-to-wire or wire-to-toggle connections because they accept a clevis pin and cotter ring, creating a secure articulating joint that aligns with changing stay angles.
 Eye-end turnbuckles work well when shackling to a fixed point, and hook-end versions are convenient for temporary tensioning such as boom preventers or tender davits.
 For permanent standing rigging, jaw-jaw remains the most versatile and seamanlike option.

 Installation and Setup Considerations

 Lubricate threads with a marine-grade grease or Lanocote during assembly.
 This reduces galling between stainless surfaces and makes seasonal tuning easier.
-Always secure clevis pins with cotter rings or split pins, and tape the turnbuckle body with rigging tape after tuning to prevent accidental loosening and to protect the crew from snagging on protruding pins.
+Always secure clevis pins with new cotter rings or split pins, and tape the turnbuckle body with rigging tape after final tuning to prevent accidental loosening and to protect the crew from snagging on protruding pins.